Euthanasia in the United States: Texas

 In 1999, the state of Texas passed the Advance Directives Act.
 Under the law, in some situations, Texas hospitals and physicians have the right to withdraw life support measures, such as mechanical respiration, from terminally ill patients when such treatment is considered to be both futile and inappropriate.
 This is sometimes referred to as "passive euthanasia".

 In 2005, a six-month-old infant, Sun Hudson, with a uniformly fatal disease thanatophoric dysplasia, was the first patient in which "a United States court has allowed life-sustaining treatment to be withdrawn from a pediatric patient over the objections of the child's parent".

 Massachusetts

 Currently, euthanasia is illegal in Massachusetts.
 According to Ch.
 201D §12 Massachusetts states that "Nothing in this chapter shall be construed to constitute, condone, authorize, or approve suicide or mercy killing or to permit any affirmative or deliberate act to end one's own life other than to permit the natural process of dying".
-Even though euthanasia as well as physician assisted suicide is not legal in Massachusetts, the Supreme court ruled in 1997 to not allow euthanasia or physician assisted suicide, but to give the freedom to the patient to refuse life supporting medical care by making these two laws different from one another.
+Even though euthanasia as well as physician assisted suicide is not legal in Massachusetts, the Supreme Court ruled in 1997 to not allow euthanasia or physician assisted suicide, but to give the freedom to the patient to refuse life supporting medical care by making these two laws different from one another.
 So now although there is no euthanasia in Massachusetts, one is allowed to refuse artificial life support measures.

-Oregon

-Oregon voters passed the Death with Dignity Act in 1997.